nomicflux/servant-opaleye-blog/README.md

 userAPI :: Proxy UserAPI
 userAPI = Proxy
 ```
 This is a little bit of boilerplate which lets the Type system interact with values which we pass around.
-Don't worry about it too much.
+Basically, we can't send `UserAPI`, the Type, as an argument to anything, since it's not a value.
+So instead, we send a `Proxy` in its place: `userAPI`.
+Don't worry about it too much; by the time you'll need to do anything like this in your code (*if* ever), everything will be clear and you'll be writing the tutorials.

 ### Server